 Get comfortable with being uncomfortable.
 Do one thing daily that is out of your comfort zone.
 Even the smallest step is a step and will get you closer to a goal than just thinking about big steps for weeks, months, or years without action.
 Focusing on everything you need to do to reach the end goal can be overwhelming and leads to greater procrastination.
 Give yourself credit for completing small tasks, as feeling successful will create more energy and motivation to do more things that lead to success.

 Don’t be a perfectionist.
 To some, perfectionism seems virtuous, but it can be self-defeating in so many ways.
 Perfectionists are seldom satisfied and usually rob themselves of feeling joy with their accomplishments.
-Don’t let this be you.
+If you’re sincere in trying to boost motivation, don’t let this be you.

 Never be the smartest or most ambitious person you know.
 People who are optimistic and positive thinkers are not only the most pleasant to be around, they are typically more creative, inspiring, and successful.
 When you’re looking for ideas and influences to keep you moving forward, you must draw on something bigger than yourself.
 Open yourself up to new ideas through other people who have what you want to achieve.
 Even if you don’t use their ideas, they may inspire your creative genius.
 Have a friend or mentor or a life coach who will help you come up with winning strategies and keep you honest and accountable.
 You must do it yourself, but you don’t have to do it alone.

-These are just a handful of ways you can take control of your inner voice and get the motivation juices flowing.
-There are countless others, the key is finding what works for you.
+These are just a handful of ways you can take control of your inner voice and boost motivation.
+There are countless others, the key is finding a way to improve motivation that works for you.
 Wanting to achieve a goal is fruitless if you’re not willing to make a change that includes action.